fthomas/notes/books/mind_for_numbers.md

  * you are making progress with each mistake you catch when trying to solve a problem
  * keep your working sessions short
  * back and forth between focused-mode attention and diffuse-mode relaxation does the trick
+ * working memory and long-term memory
+ * spaced repetition to move information from working memory to long-term memory
+ * work focused in small doses